kevonc/kevoncheung.com/content/articles/20210404-build-new-community.md

 <img src="/images/blog/build-new-community-9.png" alt="Image 9 from build-new-community" />

 4) Take baby steps
 I cannot stress enough the importance of taking slow baby steps.
 Whenever I moved fast in my previous startups, I made all the wrong decisions.
-When I launched the Building in Public Definitive Guide or the email course, Making Twitter Friends, I also took baby steps to roll it out.
+When I launched the Building in Public Definitive Guide or the email course, <a href="/product-launch">Making Twitter Friends</a>, I also took baby steps to roll it out.

 This is why I'm in no rush to open the Public Lab community up to everyone.
 My plan is to bring in batches of 20 people at a time so that we're creating a sustainable community.
-If you're interested to get on the waitlist, check out the Public Lab's website!
+If you're interested to get on the waitlist, check out <a href="http://publiclab.co/">the Public Lab's website</a>!
 See you there.